yakoa-io/copymint-data/README.md

-# Copymint - fradulent NFT datasets
+# Copymint - identify fradulent NFTs

-Yakoa uses AI to monitor millions of blockchain assets, identifying different types of infringements, and prioritizing them for faster take-downs.
+[Yakoa](https://www.yakoa.io/) uses AI to monitor millions of blockchain assets, identifying different types of infringements, and prioritizing them for faster take-downs.

 Yakoa and Spice have partnered to provide access to a community dataset of known fradulent NFTs called `copymint`.
 These are copyright-infringing NFTs that have been minted on a blockchain.